Adi7000/Comlex_System_Solver/README.md

         (r, phi) = phasor(complex_num)
             Output is tuple
         (a + bj) = rectanglar(polar)
-            Output is of typle complex
+            Output is of type complex